rmdhfz/pg-rest-api/README.md

 # pg-rest-api
-REST API with Express.js with Postgresql
+REST API with Express.js and Postgresql